How the Religious Service Exemption Effects Summer Programs

-With temperatures steadily rising and many schools out until fall, the official summer solstice is just around the corner.
-And while many church summer programs may already be scheduled or planned, you may not be aware how the Religious Service Exemption (RSE) effects those programs.
+With temperatures steadily rising and most schools out until fall, the official start of summer break is here.
+And while many church summer programs may already be scheduled or planned, you may not be aware of how the Religious Service Exemption (RSE) affects those programs.

 Let’s face it, it would be nice if the RSE allowed religious organizations to use all copyrights any way they want for their programs.
 But, the exemption does not take a vacation during the summer month, and it is very specific in what is and is NOT included in its limitations.